 PG Dip Nursing, BSc Sociology, IBCLC.
 Practicing Specialist Nurse and Neonatal Feeding Lead.Tutor

 I am a dedicated healthcare professional specialising in lactation during neonatal care, currently practicing as a Neonatal Feeding Lead.
-As a Registered Nurse and an International Board-Certified Lactation Consultant, I bring a wealth of knowledge and expertise to support new mothers and their infants, driving forward positive change to feeding practices and promoting breastfeeding in more complex situations.
+As a Registered Nurse and an International Board-Certified Lactation Consultant since 2022, I bring a wealth of knowledge and expertise to support new mothers and their infants, driving forward positive change to feeding practices and promoting breastfeeding in more complex situations.

 -